bgmanuel99/JavaLibraryPractice/README.md

 # JavaLibraryPractice
-This repository is the home of my Java library proyect, in which i make available a grafic interface for libraries where they can be borrow books.
+This repository is the home of my Java library proyect, in which i make available a grafic interface for libraries where they can be borrow books and videogames.

 # Classes of the proyect
 - Book: The Book class is a daughter class which contains all its attributes and also the attributes of the superclass from which it inherit, and the methods that will manage them.
 Their can be initialize book type objects that will be from which users would request a loan.